Lazaris02/DelDishious/README.md

 - create addRecipe page
 - style individual recipe page
 - make a functional newsletter tab - use form hook , add validation for email.

-- handle errors if the fetch from API doesn't work!
+- handle errors if the fetch from API doesn't work! - use state for errors and handle them in useEffect!
 - add an error page that shows up when something is wrong! , wrong redirecting

-- stop the randomization of ratings when page is refreshed!
+- stop the randomization of ratings when page is refreshed! -  probably possible when mongodb is created and the ratings are generated once in backend + merged with fetched data

 ### Home Page

-- add animation to featured tab
+- add animation to featured tab - (optional?)
-- fix the featured tab (right button goes over limit)

 ### Recipes Page

-- make categories tab functional (something doesn't work properly when clicking the categories)
+- make the filters work properly (selection , error handling etc.)
-- make the search bar have latency on input and wait for us to finish typing - reduce the number of api requests
-- center the view more button

 ### Contact Us Page